Frost Date Chart: First and Last Frost Dates Across North America

 Washington, DC | November 17 | March 28 |

-For more details, try looking up your zip code for frost and freeze dates using the lookup tool at Dave's Garden.
+- For more detailed frost dates for your location, try looking up your zip code using the tool at Dave's Garden.

 No. The changing color of leaves during fall is a completely separate phenomenon from the falling temperatures.
-Leaf color change is caused by the shortening days as we go from summer into fall.
+Leaf color change is caused by the shortening of days from summer to fall.
 Interestingly, the brilliant fall color is there all summer, but until fall, it is hidden by the production of (green) chlorophyll.
 As days shorten in fall, leaves shut down their chlorophyll production, and their real pigments are revealed.